Mellen/hotp/readme.md

 ## hotp

-Given a secret, and a counter, will generate a OTP that is the same for the same secret+counter pair, based on the UTC time of day.
+Given a secret, and a counter, and a number of digitst, will generate a OTP, with the required number of digits, that is the same for the same secret+counter pair.
 The secret is a byte array.
 Use like this:

 ``` python
 hotp(b'4321', 5, 6)